Nurse Practitioner

 What made you decide to become a nurse practitioner?
 What does the usual day consist of?
 Where do you work now?
 Do you like being a NP?

-Asked by erin about 8 years ago
+Asked by erin over 8 years ago

 How do you feel about using a Coughy Cup (i.e., looks like coffee cup with 7 ply dual filtration) to mitigate germs and viruses in "close quarter areas" where people are expected to sit for long periods of time?

-Asked by Freewash about 9 years ago
+Asked by Freewash over 9 years ago